 We are aware of the fact that the fashion and textile industry holds many challenges in terms of ethics and sustainability.
-However, as sustainability applies to everybody, it is our belief that the size of the company should never be an excuse in practising sustainable and responsible business.
+However, as sustainability applies to everybody, it is our belief that the size of the company should never be an excuse to practice sustainable and responsible business.
 We are convinced that continuously “doing something” is better than “doing nothing”.

 If you have any questions or concerns regarding our business ethics, please do not hesitate to contact firstname.lastname@example.org

 Our Green Cross label is easily recognised in our hang tags and care labels, visible in our online store and on the product pages.
 The label indicates that a minimum of 50% of the garment is made out of 'responsible' fibres.
 However, it predominantly represents a garment made out of 80-100% responsible fibres.
 We define "responsible fibres/fabrics" as a newer generation of fabrics that have an eco-friendly angle in manufacturing, e.g. EcoVero recycling chemical, and organic cotton reducing the use of pesticides.
 At this point, our use of responsible fabrics includes: organic cotton, GOTS certified organic cotton fibres, BCI cotton, EcoVero viscose, and Tencel.
 It is our objective that the label over time will include other responsible and/or sustainable fabrics and partake in increasingly sustainable manufacturing practices.

 · 80% of our denim products will be made out of responsible fibres.

 · 90% of our jersey and sweat products will be made out of responsible fibres.